-This Slack bot improves the workflow of development teams.
-Especially with focus on Jenkins, GitHub, GitLab and Jira, as the integration is working out of the box.
-But also custom commands, macros, crons and other project specific commands can be implemented in a simple and flexible way.
+This Slack bot improves the workflow of development teams, with a focus on Jenkins, GitHub, GitLab, and Jira integration out of the box.
+Custom commands, macros, crons, and other project-specific commands can also be implemented in a simple and flexible way.

-- Create a Slack App (press "Press "Create New App"")
+- Create a Slack App (click "Create New App")

 - Select "From an app manifest"